iamapig120/sim.bysb.net/docs/source/_posts/about-the-author-and-simPad.md

 ### Goal

 Sim-Devices wishes to design a keyboard popular among PC music game players, which can be sold at an affordable prices.
 Inspired by the word “simple”, the term “Sim” expresses our wish to design simple but useful devices.
-Sim-Devices values the core-most demand on the devices, which is why we’ve designed it in a way that lowers the cost without undermining the availability and quality of the devices.
+Sim-Devices values the core-most demand on the devices, which is why we've designed it in a way that lowers the cost without undermining the availability and quality of the devices.
 But I would never cut the expenses on meeting the core needs.
 Instead, I would invest heavily to select customized parts so as to ensure uncompromised user experience.

 ### Profits